 Publications:

-- Sommers, A. N., Meyer, C. R., Morlighem, M., Rajaram, H., Poinar, K., Chu, W., & Mejia, J. (in review).
+- Sommers, A. N., Meyer, C. R., Morlighem, M., Rajaram, H., Poinar, K., Chu, W., & Mejia, J. (2023).
 Subglacial hydrology modeling predicts high winter water pressure and spatially variable transmissivity at Helheim Glacier, Greenland.
-Submitted to Journal of Glaciology.
+Journal of Glaciology.

 - Sommers, A.N., Otto-Bliesner, B.L., Lipscomb, W.H., Lofverstrom, M., Shafer, S.L., Bartlein, P.J., Brady, E.C., Kluzek, E., Leguy, G., Thayer-Calder, K., Tomas, R.A.
 (2021).
 Retreat and regrowth of the Greenland Ice Sheet during the Last Interglacial as simulated by the CESM2-CISM2 coupled climate-ice sheet model.
 Paleoceanography and Paleoclimatology.